SA food awards receive record entries

-Participation in the South Australian Premier’s Food and Beverage Industry Awards has surged to a new high in 2021, with a 50 percent increase in entries received.
-Food South Australia CEO Catherine Sayer says the record response is a positive sign that South Australia’s food and beverage industry remains firmly focused on growth and is continuing to deliver world-class leadership and innovation despite COVID challenges.
+Participation in the South Australian Premier’s Food and Beverage Industry Awards has surged to a new high in 2021.
+The number of entries received has increased by 50 percent.
+Catherine Sayer, CEO of Food South Australia which hosts the SA food awards, says the record response is a positive sign that the state’s food and beverage industry remains firmly focused on growth, and is continuing to deliver world-class produce despite COVID.

-The awards program includes capability and market-building opportunities, such as the 2021 Retail Ready Program, which will see all entrants able to participate in an education and promotion program with Foodland Supermarkets.
+The awards program includes capability and market-building opportunities.
+These include the 2021 Retail Ready Program.
+This will see all entrants able to participate in an education and promotion program with Foodland Supermarkets.

-SA Premier Steven Marshall says the awards are seen as a benchmark for excellence and best practice in the food and beverage industry and, this year in particular, all entrants should be commended for their resilience and focus on growth.
+Premier Steven Marshall says the SA food awards are seen as a benchmark for excellence.
+He believes that this year in particular, entrants should be commended for their resilience.

-Voting has also now commenced for the 2021 Consumer Award, which provides consumers with the opportunity to vote for their favourite local food or beverage business.
-Sayer says each year, the level of engagement between the awards and consumers grows.
+Voting has also now commenced for the 2021 Consumer Award.
+This provides consumers with the opportunity to vote for their favourite local food or beverage business.
+Sayer says that each year, the level of engagement between the awards and consumers grows.

 “Thousands of consumers from across South Australia, loyal South Aussies in other states and even overseas vote for their favourite SA food or beverage business each year,” she says.
-“The Consumer Award is the people’s choice award, and it all comes down to loyal consumers getting involved and voting for their favourites.”
+“The Consumer Award is the people’s choice award.
+So it all comes down to loyal consumers getting involved and voting for their favourites.”

-You can vote in the 2021 Consumer Award here.
+You can vote in the 2021 SA Food Awards Consumer Award here.
 Voting will remain open until 5pm, Monday, September 20.
-Finalists will be announced on September 22 and winners will be announced at a special gala dinner on November 12.